Then the Saracen tale-teller said to Marco, "Tell me have you tales in your homeland of a maiden as wondrous as the Bride who Healed the Sultan.

 Marco said, "Ah yes, Englishmen.
 They’ll say anything you know..."

-Read more articles by jason taylor or search for articles on the same topic or others.
+Read more articles by jason taylor or search for other articles by topic below.